-The Carter Center currently assists ministries of health in 11 nations to eliminate river blindness through health education and distribution of the medicine Mectizan®, donated by Merck.
+The Carter Center currently assists ministries of health in nine nations to eliminate river blindness through health education and distribution of the medicine Mectizan®, donated by Merck.

 Mectizan kills the parasite larvae in the human body, preventing blindness and transmission of river blindness to others.
 The Carter Center mobilizes communities to distribute Mectizan and provide health education through local agencies and networks.

-Based on findings of the 2002 Conference on the Eradicability of Onchocerciasis hosted at The Carter Center, river blindness is not globally eradicable.
+Based on findings of the 2002 Conference on the Eradicability of Onchocerciasis hosted at The Carter Center, river blindness is not currently globally eradicable.
 However, The Carter Center is working to eliminate it in select regions.

-In Latin America, where less than 1 percent of river blindness cases exist, The Carter Center works through its Onchocerciasis Elimination Program for the Americas (OEPA) to eliminate the disease from small pockets of Brazil, Colombia, Ecuador, Guatemala, Mexico, and Venezuela.
-Today, efforts focus primarily on Brazil and Venezuela, where transmission of the last cases in the Americas still occurs in an isolated area on the border of the two countries.
+In Latin America, where less than 1 percent of river blindness cases exist, The Carter Center works through its Onchocerciasis Elimination Program for the Americas (OEPA) to eliminate the disease from the region.
+Today, efforts focus on Brazil and Venezuela, where transmission of the last cases in the Americas still occurs in an isolated area on the border of the two countries.